 - Send pitch decks (by email, of course) to potential investors

-- Receive emails with decision on go/no-go from investors
+- Receive with the decision to go/no-go from investors

 Why not keep emails and tasks together?

-Although emails and tasks work so closely together, there are a lot of articles online advising people to Stop using email as a To Do list.
-A quick research made me realize most defenders of this idea are actually Task Management tools.🤔 I feel forced to disagree with that, and I tell you why.
+Although and tasks work so closely together, there are a lot of articles online advising people to stop using email as a To-Do .
+Quick research can make you realize that most defenders of this idea are tools.
+We strongly disagree with that, and we will tell you why.

 Why you should use your Inbox as a task manager

-1. Save time by centralizing your workflow in a single place
+1. Save time by centralizing your in a single place

 2. Visualize your To-Dos better

-Besides that, nobody works with a single type of task or emails.
-People work across different topics, clients, projects, teams, timeframes, etc. Both emails and tasks are multi-dimensional.
+Besides that, nobody works with a single type of task or email.
+People work across different topics, clients, projects, teams, time frames, etc. Both emails and tasks are multi-dimensional.
 And if you don’t organize them properly, your life will potentially become a mess.
 So why should your task manager be unidimensional?
 Task management tools should not be based on single lists.

 Today, there are major successes in software tools that use Kanban methodology to change the way things have currently been done.
-Trello brought the concept successfully for Task Management, Pipedrive for CRM and JIRA for software development.
-Drag is pioneering the application of the concept for Emails & Tasks.
+Trello brought the concept successfully for Task Management, Pipedrive for CRM, and JIRA for software development.

 3. Manage what you need straight on the source